SLA Frances Morrison Award

 To be eligible for the SLA Frances Morrison Award, a candidate must fulfill the following:

-Merit will be based on at least one letter of reference from a nominator, which will testify with several objective and subjective reasons for the nomination that include the nominee’s outstanding service to libraries.
-The letter may also include biographical details and/or professional background of the nominee.
+The nominator(s) are required to provide a letter of reference.
+This letter of reference should include several objective and subjective reasons for the nomination that include the nominee’s outstanding service to libraries given in the name of one of Saskatchewan’s exceptional librarians.
+The letter must also include relevant biographical and/or professional details.

 General Information